Yoga for Healthy Lower Backs Training

 H O M E W O R K after Level 2 =

-You will expect your students to practise from the Home Practice Sheets and the ‘Yoga for Healthy Lower Backs’ book (plus the CD) and should know how to answer questions about all of these, so know everything thoroughly.
+About Home Practice You will expect your students to practise from the Home Practice Sheets and the ‘Yoga for Healthy Lower Backs’ book (plus the YHLB CD), using the Suggested Homework Timetable and so you should know how to answer questions about all of these.
+This includes referencing.
+Know everything thoroughly – ask, if unclear.

-A day or two before each of the 12 classes, first read through and then also practise the relevant class plan all the way through yourself to familiarise yourself with content, timings, information, handouts, etc..
+A day or two before teaching each of the 12 classes, first read through and then also practise the relevant class plan all the way through yourself to familiarise yourself with content, timings, information, handouts, etc..
+(Do this forever – possibly having a list of YHLB students with their conditions beside your Teachers’ Manual.)

 Contact tutor via email/skype for mentoring support or if you have any queries about the poses, class plans or particular students.

-You need to Teach one 12-week YHLB Trainee Course to minimum or 3 students to Complete this Course and throughout this course you are required to Contact your Tutor by email/Skype:
+You need to Teach one 12-week YHLB Trainee Mentored Course to a minimum of 3 students to Complete this Course.

 2. At least once during the first 6 weeks of the 12-class course